secretstartups/handbook/sales/field-operations/sales-systems/index.html.md

 4. Prepend `[DEPRECATE]` to the beginning of the field name.
 If the field name cannot accommodate a field name that long copy and paste the original name into the description, trim unnecessary characters from the name and try again.
 For this reason `[DELEETE]` is also acceptable to prepend to the field name.
 5. In Visual Studio Code, pull from master and perform a scan for each of the API names in the issue.
 If the field is used, investigate if the code can be updated as to not include this field.
 6. If code is updated in the previous step prepare a merge request and relate it to the issue.
-7. If your sandbox is out of date, refresh it so that any recent edits are included in the next step.
+7. If your sandbox is out of date, [work with the Systems team to refresh it](/handbook/sales/field-operations/sales-systems/#sandbox-refreshes) so that any recent edits are included in the next step.
 8. Push any updated code to your sandbox (if applicable) and start a change set.
 9. For all fields that are still eligible to be deprecated log into your sandbox and attempt to delete them one by one.
 Record any connection between any fields and any field updates, workflow rules, validation rules etc. (Reports, Report Types etc can be ignored in this step)
 10. Investigate any connections found in the previous steps and if the field can still be deleted.